jirijakes/bitcoinops.github.io/_posts/en/newsletters/2022-07-06-newsletter.md

 - [LND #6592][] adds a new `requiredreserve` RPC to the wallet subserver that prints the number of satoshis the wallet is reserving in UTXOs it unilaterally controls to fee bump [anchor outputs][topic anchor outputs] if necessary.
-An additional `--additionalChannels` parameter to the RPC, which takes a integer argument, reports the number of satoshis the wallet will reserve if that number of additional channels are opened.
+An additional `--additionalChannels` RPC parameter, which takes an integer argument, reports the number of satoshis the wallet will reserve if that number of additional channels are opened.

-- [Rust Bitcoin #1024][] adds additional code for helping developers work around the `SIGHASH_SINGLE` "bug" where the Bitcoin protocol expects a value of `1` to be signed when the input containing the `SIGHASH_SINGLE` signature has an index number higher than the index number of any output in the transaction.
+- [Rust Bitcoin #1024][] adds additional code for helping developers work around the [`SIGHASH_SINGLE` "bug"][shs1] where the Bitcoin protocol expects a value of `1` to be signed when the input containing the `SIGHASH_SINGLE` signature has an index number higher than the index number of any output in the transaction.